open-orchestra/open-orchestra-docs/en/cookbook/custom_field.rst

 the Symfony form type used to contribute the attribute.
 As these options can be used by other form type, they are configured in a separate entry: ``open_orchestra_backoffice.options``

-As a field option allows an administrator to choose between several available modes, configuring an option is again a matter of mapping a Symfony form type to render it in the content type form.
+As a field option allows an administrator to choose between several available behaviors, configuring an option is again a matter of mapping a Symfony form type to render it in the content type form.

 This time the three options required for the time zone field (required, multiple and expanded) are already described in the basic configuration of Open Orchestra: